eddieruan-alibaba/sonic-swss-common/common/use_json_schema.md

 * schema/ – Contains the JSON schemas that define the data exchanged between Zebra and fpmsyncd.
 * templates/ – Holds code generation templates used to produce C++ serialization/deserialization logic from the schemas.
+  * templates/references  - Contains generated codes for debugging and reference only.
+They would NOT be used in compile.
 * scripts/ – Includes render_schema.py, a script that processes the JSON schemas using the templates to generate the final C++ source files.